 Office Phone: 416-946-5116

 Office Location: Robarts Library 14129 (14th Floor)

-My major research fields are Chinese literature and cultural history, and I work with materials ranging from collections of anecdotes, narrative tales to vernacular novels and urban geographies.
+My major research fields are Chinese cultural history and literature, and I work with materials ranging from collections of anecdotes, narrative tales to maps and urban geographies.
 I am especially fascinated by the interconnections among urban space, social networks, and narrative formation.
-For the past few years, I have been thinking about how a premodern city, as megalopolis and cultural paradigm, might have been experienced by those who were the country’s most prolific writers.
-My book manuscript, City of Marvel and Transformation: Chang’an and the Experiential Self in Tang Narratives, tackles this question.
-It explores how the Chinese cultural imagination—and its literary imprint—became transformed in the Tang dynasty by shared sojourns and encounters in the capital of Chang’an (present-day Xi’an).
-I am especially fascinated by the interconnections among urban space, social networks, and narrative formation, for Chang’an and for other cities in other times.
+For the past few years, I have been thinking about how a premodern city might have been experienced by those who were the country’s most prolific writers.
+I tackle this question in my book, City of Marvel and Transformation: Chang’an and Narratives of Experience in Tang Dynasty China (August 2015).
+It explores how the Chinese cultural imagination and its literary imprint became transformed in the Tang dynasty by shared sojourns and encounters in the capital of Chang’an (present-day Xi’an), as megalopolis and cultural paradigm.

 - Ph.D., East Asian Languages & Cultures, Columbia University